 And It Was Sew

 I started sewing, literally at my mother's knee, at about the age of 5.
-She let me "help" her on her little green Singer.
-(Wish I had that machine now.)
+She let me "help" her on her little green Singer, of which I have finally found one and sew on it frequently.
 By high school I was sewing all my own clothes.
 In college I started majoring in math, but that wasn't much fun, so I switched over to theater.
 First semester of my Sophomore year, the costume shop door opened, a girl pointed at me and said, "Can you sew?"
 I nodded.
 15 years later I left the theater and started working in the fashion industry.
 I remained there until I retired.
 Don't ask me to do another pattern for a garment.
 I LOVE quilts.
 There are no sleeves.
 No darts.
 No collars.
 And nothing that has to be fit any closer than a couple of inches.
 I am in heaven.
+Well, we won't talk about an accurate 1/4" seam in this context...